MAKMART/minecraft_clone/README.md

 Make sure both are installed and added to your system's PATH if you're on Windows.
 ## Cloning the Repo
-Open a terminal in wathever folder you want and run:
+Open a terminal in whatever folder you want and run:
 ```
 mkdir MyGameFolder
 cd MyGameFolder